jason-napolitano/PHP-Exceptions/README.md

 ## Synopsis
-`PHP Exceptions` is an attempt to encapsulate a larger variation of exception classes that do not exist within PHP's SPL, and separate them in an orchestrated fashion.
+`PHP Exceptions` is an attempt to encapsulate a larger variation of exception classes that do not exist within PHP's SPL, and separate them in an orchestrated fashion by containing them within their own `\Exceptions` namespace.

 As said by [Arnout Boks](https://www.moxio.com/blog/34/best-practices-for-php-exception-handling):